 Michigan, North Dakota: North Dakota's Worst Rail DisasterA monument stands near the spot where 34 people died when their train car was crushed by another train on August 9, 1945.

 - 117 1st St. W., Michigan, ND

-- In Veterans Memorial Park, which is at the west end of 1st St., just north of the train tracks.
+- In Veterans Memorial Park, Broadway and 1st St., just north of the train tracks.

 Visitor Tips and News About North Dakota's Worst Rail Disaster